danielbarco/malariadetection_webapp/README.md

 **Pipeline**

-**1. Save them in:**
 - Cell segmentation from microscope images using cellpose
 - ROI extarction
 - ROI classification using finetuned Resnet18

+Streamlit was used to create the web app, which was then deployed to Heroku.